Knitschi/CPFCMake/documentation/APIDocModules.rst

 BRIEF_DESCRIPTION
 ^^^^^^^^^^^^^^^^^

-A short description in one sentence about what the package does.
-This is included in the generated documentation page of the package and in some distribution package types.
+A short description in one sentence about what the package-component does.
+This is included in the generated documentation page of the package-component and in some distribution package types.
 It is also displayed on the *Details* tab of the file-properties window of the generated main binary file when compiling with MSVC.